compstorylab/py-allotax/README.md

 Terminal says there is no `node` even after I have already run `py-allotax` methods.
 - This seems to happen when switching environments or changing branches.
 You can simply re-run the installs.
 You should already have `nvm` and be able to start from there.

-I am receiving this error: `AttributeError: 'ChromiumRemoteConnection' object has no attribute '_url’`.
-- One of secondary dependencies is `selenium`, and it seems to break if the version is higher than 4.25.0.
-Run `pip3 install selenium==4.25.0`.

-I am receiving an `npm` error regarding `canvas`, `pixman`, or other packages I do not recognize.
-- You may need `canvas` and its dependencies.
-Please follow [this guide](https://www.npmjs.com/package/canvas#compiling) to installing it based on your OS.

 <br>
 <br>